 Below is a list of don’ts you should not discuss in your real estate offer letter:

-- Financial details: It’s best to keep financial details away from your offer letter as much as possible.
+• Financial details: It’s best to keep financial details away from your offer letter as much as possible.
 Your offer letter doesn’t need to contain the money details of your transaction.
-Your offer letter primarily appeals to the seller’s emotion, not their purses.
+Your offer letter primarily appeals to the seller’s emotions, not their purses.

-- Proposed changes: Don’t discuss your plan to remodel the property, some buyers make think it’s personal and would prefer to sell to people who would maintain the structure of their house.
+• Proposed changes: Don’t discuss your plan to remodel the property, some buyers think it’s personal and would prefer to sell to people who would maintain the structure of their house.

-- Don’t contradict purchase agreements: Your offer letter must be void of any detail that could contradict with the terms and purchase agreements.
+• Don’t contradict purchase agreements: Your offer letter must be void of any detail that could contradict the terms and purchase agreements.
 However, you could run into some problems if you do.

 Frequently Asked Questions

-Real estate offer letters should always be in written form as this provides a sense of professional courtesy to the seller.
-However, regardless of your relationship with the seller, verbal notification should be supported by a well-crafted letter which is always more acceptable than any other alternative.
+The letters should always be in written form, as this provides a sense of professional courtesy to the seller.
+However, regardless of your relationship with the seller, verbal notification should be supported by a well-crafted letter, which is always more acceptable than any other alternative.